How to Become a Certified Health Education Specialist

 When Can You Take the CHES® Exam?

-Exam rates vary based upon time of registration, with early bird, regular and late fees.
+Exam rates vary based on the time of registration, with early bird, regular and final (late) fees.
 Additionally, full-time students taking at least 9 credits are eligible for a discounted cost on the CHES® exam.
 Students are encouraged to explore the Helen P. Cleary Scholarship opportunity available to full-time students with a 3.0 or higher GPA and a need for financial assistance.

 Exam Location and Details

-Test takers are given 3 hours to complete the CHES® examination, which may be completed at home with Live Remote Testing or in-person at a Prometric Test Center.
+Test takers are given 3 hours to complete the CHES® examination, which may be completed at home with Live Remote Testing or in-person at a PSI Test Center.

 Live Remote Testing was created as an option in response to the COVID-19 pandemic and is expected to continue to be offered.
-It is completed using live monitoring through ProProctor.
+It is completed using live monitoring through PSI Web Delivery.

 Upon completion of the exam, CHES® candidates will receive an email with an unofficial pass/fail result.
-Official scores are provided by mail within four to six weeks after the close of the exam window.
+Official scores are provided by mail after the close of the exam window.

 Exam Details: Questions and Topics Covered